ptrsym/Software-Frameworks-Assignment/README.md

 ### Branching

 Branches from main were created when implementing each feature e.g. to implement a frontend service a branch would be created named `feature/frontend-service-name`. <br> This branch would be developed until the feature was able to be tested and confirmed working at which point it would be merged back into the main branch. <br>
+Branches were made for components, documentation, services and models for development.

 ### Updates
 Regular commits would be made to the local/remote repositories when reasonable progress had been made towards the current implementation goal such as a particular function was drafted without error warnings (but has yet to be tested). <br>